Peter was one of the first people I got to

 Meeting me in the life with a male houseguest of mine, for once he was

 struck dumb, leaving me giggling inwardly.
-Shortly afterwards he dropped by
+Shortly afterwards he dropped

 my office on some minor pretext, which he discussed for twenty minutes

 before eventually making a reluctant departure.
-As I later explained to my
+As I later explained to

-friend, "Peter is longing to know just what my relationship with you is,
+friend, "Peter is longing to know just what my relationship with

 but even he doesn't quite have the nerve to boom out, 'Priscilla, is there

 something going on between you and that man?"
-When he was ill I could do
+When he was ill I could

 very little for him, but every few days I phoned up for a chat.
 I quickly